Die My Love: Plot

 Jackson's uncle leaves his Montana home to him after his death.
 Jackson decides to move there from New York with his pregnant girlfriend, Grace.
 Soon after the couple moves in, Grace gives birth to a baby boy.

-While initially happy and playful in their rural abode, Grace and Jackson begin to have problems, not long after the baby's birth.
-He is away at work for long periods, while she feels stuck at home; her feelings of boredom, loneliness, and abandonment worsen when she realizes that Jackson is sleeping with other women while he is on the road for work.
-Sexually and emotionally frustrated, Grace masturbates at home and in the woods surrounding her house.
+While initially happy and playful in their rural abode, Grace and Jackson begin to have problems.
+He is away at work for long periods, and her feelings of boredom, loneliness, and abandonment worsen when she finds condoms in his car and assumes he has been sleeping with other women.

-It is revealed that in the months leading up to the baby's birth, Jackson's father Harry passed away.
-Grace visits Jackson's mother, Pam, now a widow, seeking company and support.
-The two women talk over iced tea about the challenges Pam has faced, navigating the world without Harry, but when the conversation turns to Grace's mood swings and trouble coping with her current circumstances, Grace leaves.
-Grace is also disturbed to learn from Pam that Jackson's uncle who died and left them the house had committed suicide inside of it by shooting himself up his rectum.

-Jackson brings home a dog without checking in with Grace, but she does not welcome this new addition, especially as it constantly barks and cannot be calmed.
-One night, after the dog is injured in a car accident, she demands that Jackson shoot it, asserting, "Something you love is suffering.
-Put it out of its misery."
-When Jackson refuses to shoot the dog, saying he will take it to the vet the next day, Grace shoots it herself.
+In the months leading up to the baby's birth, Jackson's father, Harry, passes away.
+During a conversation with Jackson's mother, Pam, now a widow, she learns that Jackson's uncle had died by suicide inside the couple's home by shooting himself.
+To Grace's chagrin, Jackson brings home an untrained, constantly barking dog without any prior discussion.
+One night, after the dog is injured in a car accident, she demands that Jackson shoot it.
+When Jackson refuses, saying he will take it to the vet the next day, Grace shoots it herself.

-As time goes on, Grace's behavior grows increasingly erratic.
-She walks around with knives, begins an affair with a stranger who drives by the house on a motorcycle, and on one occasion throws herself through a glass door when particularly upset.
-In the midst of all this, Grace and Jackson fight continuously, leading Grace to spin out and react more and more intensely.
+As time goes on, Grace's behavior grows erratic.
+She walks around with knives, begins an affair with a married stranger who drives by the house on a motorcycle, and throws herself through a glass door.
+In the midst of all this, Grace and Jackson fight continuously, leading Grace to spin out and react more intensely.
+Despite their constant fighting, Jackson asks Grace to marry him.